 Mennonites, too, have an active presence in refugee resettlement in Lancaster.
 They have a tradition of overseas mission work in places such as Somalia and Burma, the origin of two established refugee groups in Lancaster, and Mennonite Central Committee is one of the major organisations in Lancaster that works with refugees.
 Though immigration – as well as refugee resettlement – has proven to be a contentious topic for white evangelical Christians, conversations around the idea of ‘welcome’ have permeated many church communities.
 Regardless of any religious inclination, people in Lancaster have signalled their support with signs that have peppered Lancaster’s sidewalks for the last few years: ‘No matter where you come from, we’re glad you’re our neighbour’, written in Arabic, English and Spanish.
 The signs themselves originated from a Mennonite church in Virginia, and have become a movement in their own right.

 It is now local lore that Lancaster has always been welcoming, demonstrated by an exhibit entitled ‘Here There is Welcome: 300 Years of Refugees in Lancaster County’ and featured in the city’s Visitor’s Centre last year.
 Many trace the welcome of refugees back to the arrival of Anabaptists – Amish and Mennonites – who originally arrived as refugees themselves.
 However, the BBC video was pivotal in illuminating the area’s relevance in the global process of resettlement.
 This relevance was confirmed by articles from The New York Times that highlighted Lancaster’s diversity and revitalisation.
 ‘Welcoming’ has given locals a positive way to describe Lancaster and has helped provide resources to support ideas such as Bridge, a business created by an entrepreneur who was himself a refugee.
 Bridge offers ‘experiences’ for people to book meals with refugee families and share food from various cultures.
 It recently paired with LoKal Experiences, another small business that provides authentic experiences in Amish country, to host a dinner on an Amish farm with refugees and the local community.
 The dinner featured food from both Amish and refugee cultures.
 Reports of the dinner observed that the refugees and Amish felt united in their differences from much of the local population.
 They may speak different languages, maintain close-knit communities, and often even work together.
-The dinner exemplifies the new avenues of sharing Lancaster is embarking upon, opening up cultures that even long-time locals tend to know little about.
+The dinner exemplifies the new avenues of sharing Lancaster is exploring, opening up to cultures that even long-time locals tend to know little about.